whgiles/program_evaluation/7_assignment/README.md

     2 education.fitted    0.333     0.270     1.23    0.218

 From the 2SLS model above, as education level increases by 1, average hourly earnings will increase by 33 cents.
-However the relationship in insignificant, so we are speaking in trends.
+However the relationship is insignificant (p\>.05), so we are speaking in trends.

 Another way to do it: